westerndigitalcorporation/zonedstorage.io/docs/linux/dm.md

 ### Example: Creating a Small Host Managed Disk

-This example illustrates how to create a small host managed disk using zone ranges from a large high capacity host managed disk.
+This example illustrates how to create a small host-managed disk that uses zone ranges from a large high capacity host-managed disk.
 The zone information of the backend device used is shown below.

 ```plaintext